lukehinds/gotroot.github.io/_posts/2017-01-26-tripleo-security-hardening.markdown

 It is now possible to inject your own password validation regex via a heat template enviroment file using the following patches in [puppet-horizon](https://github.com/openstack/puppet-horizon/commit/047e3b5c329427a45a33d6f575f295bea56636d3) and [tripleo](https://github.com/openstack/tripleo-heat-templates/commit/0e18ac5fdec4b9eeaef7f6aa83c466e86415e4e2)

-As of the following patches in [puppet-horizon](https://github.com/openstack/puppet-horizon/commit/047e3b5c329427a45a33d6f575f295bea56636d3) and [tripleo-heat-templates](https://github.com/openstack/tripleo-heat-templates/commit/0e18ac5fdec4b9eeaef7f6aa83c466e86415e4e2) the password validation regular expression pattern and the help text can be injected.

 An enviroment file can be passed to `openstack overcloud deploy --templates -e passsword_validation.yaml'

 `password_validation.yaml:`